miguel-so/Avitation/README.md

-I want React + Typescript + Chakra UI version 2 web based admin portal dashboard and Node.js + ExpressJS + MySQL backend to interact with admin portal and avitation Landing page built in wordpress, avitation mobile apps.
+I want NextJS web based admin portal dashboard UI and separated independent Node.js + ExpressJS + MySQL backend to interact with admin portal and avitation Landing page built in wordpress, avitation mobile apps.

-So I want you to generate 2 projects.
-Web based admin portal and Backend
+So I want you to generate a frontend NextJS project using this start project.
+Folder name is admin-panel.
+And importantly, here is isomorphic theme and you can use those theme components for better UI in admin-panel project.
+For tables, cards, CRUD UIs etc. For all UI elements, just use isomorphic components

 Here is breif explaination of the application workflow for your better understanding.